Naweedur-Raheman/python-ai-engineer-journey/README.md

 I'm a 13-year-old student passionate about Python, Artificial Intelligence, and Machine Learning.

 This repository documents my complete journey from learning Python fundamentals to building real-world AI applications.
 Every lesson, challenge, project, and note represents another step toward my goal of becoming a Python AI Engineer.
+For every challenge and lessons i use Google Antigravity as my mentor and and my IDE.

 ---